CANopenNode/CanOpenSTM32/README.md

 - Now based on your application, you'll take one of the following approaches :

-  ### In Baremetal application
+  ### In Bare-metal application
-- In your main.c, add following codes to your USER CODE BEGIN 2
+- In your main.c, add following code to your USER CODE BEGIN 2
   ```c
     /* USER CODE BEGIN 2 */
     CANopenNodeSTM32 canOpenNodeSTM32;